factorhouse/kpow-local/README.md

 5. **VIEW** OPERATR on http://localhost:3000.
 Graphs and data should be populated within 2 minutes.

+6. **NOTE** The Kafka brokers are accessible on localhost:9092/9093/9094 if you want to configure other services.
 -----

 Any issues?
 Just [raise a ticket](https://github.com/operatr-io/community/issues).